rashminayakmdb/Purview/README.md

 ## Create a MongoDB collection:

   - In the Atlas portal, Create a collection under the database you are watching.
 [Portal](https://account.mongodb.com/account/login)
   - Go to Azure portal -> Microsoft Purview account.
 Click on 'Open Microsoft Purview governance portal'.
 Click on Browse assets and click on the root collection.
-The MongoDB collection that you created in the MongoDB Atlas Portal should be listed here in Purview.
+The MongoDB collection that you created in the MongoDB Atlas should be listed here in Purview.

 ## Drop a MongoDB collection:

   -  In the Atlas portal, Drop a collection under the database you are watching.
   - Go to Azure portal -> Microsoft Purview account.
 Click on 'Open Microsoft Purview governance portal'.
 Click on Browse assets and click on the root collection.
-The MongoDB collection that you dropped from the MongoDB Atlas Portal should be removed from Purview.
+The MongoDB collection that you dropped from the MongoDB Atlas should be removed from Purview.